 - 1 can 15oz tomato sauce or use pasta sauce

-- 1 tbsp vegetable base reduced sodium
+- 1 tablespoon vegetable base reduced sodium

 - 1 cup french green lentil